NCAA football rules committee recommends targeting appeal

 Under the committee’s proposal, the conference office can submit a request to the national coordinator of officials to review a second-half targeting foul.

-David Shaw said if it is clearly obvious the targeting call was incorrect, it would be retroactively overturned and the player would be permitted to play in the first half of the following game.
+The committee recommended if it is “clearly, obvious” the targeting call was incorrect, it would be retroactively overturned and the player would be permitted to play in the first half of the following game.

 “The committee strongly supports the targeting rule and believes it continues to directly support player health and safety and technique,” David Shaw said.